Listen to this post

 Toxoplasma gondii is a parasite that infects humans and cats.
 It has been shown to change the behavior of its host, making them more reckless and less scared.

 It is estimated that our feline friends were first domesticated sometime around 12000 BCE by Mesopotamian farmers in an effort to control pests.
 Since then, humans and cats have come to share a long history together.
-We’ve worshipped them and valued their lives over ours (Persia used cats against Egypt, forcing Egypt to surrender, lest they hurt the cats), mummified them, written extensively about them, made them bearers of bad luck and even practitioners of the dark arts.
+We’ve worshipped them and valued their lives over ours (Persia used cats against Egypt in war, forcing Egypt to surrender, lest they hurt the cats), mummified them, written extensively about them, made them bearers of bad luck and even practitioners of the dark arts.

 Today, we consume cat videos and memes by the droves and obsess over whether cat people are better than dog people.
 Some people love cats so much that we call them ‘Crazy Cat People’.
 However, might this close relationship with cats actually have changed us?
 Do we really become “crazy” because of our cat overlords?
 The answer to these questions is a unicellular parasitic protozoan – Toxoplasma gondii.